 Respect for the Aged Day & Autumn Equinox

-There are two public holidays in September, Respect for the Aged Day is held on the third Monday of the month, while the Autumn Equinox Day is usually around September 23rd.
+Respect for the Aged Day & Autumn Equinox – There are two public holidays in September, Respect for the Aged Day is held on the third Monday of the month, while Autumn Equinox Day this year is September 23.
 As usual, avoid traveling during those dates and book accommodation and transport well in advance to secure the best prices and seats.

-- WHEN: Respect for the Aged Day, September 16th, & Autumn Equinox September 22nd, 2024.
+- WHEN: Respect for the Aged Day, September 15, & Autumn Equinox September 23, 2025.

 If you’re planning a trip to Japan this year, don’t forget to take a look at Tokyo Bucket List article for ideas of not to miss experiences.
 Or, check out my article about Best Hotels with a view of Tokyo Tower for ideas on where to stay!